Dear Boards of Directors and Chief Executive Officers:

 Credit unions must address all edits prior to submitting their HMDA data.
 The edit report will be web-based.
 Additionally:

 - Edit reports will not be e-mailed to credit unions in a PDF format.
 Instead, the CFPB edit reports must be viewed in, and can be downloaded from, the HMDA Platform.

 - Responses to edits cannot be faxed or e-mailed to the CFPB.
 The HMDA Platform will guide credit unions through the process of addressing edits.

-As part of the submission process, an authorized representative of your credit union with knowledge of the data submitted must certify to the accuracy and completeness of the data submitted.
-Credit unions cannot fax or e-mail the signed certification, as they must use the HMDA Platform for all aspects of the submission process.
+As part of the submission process, an authorized representative of your credit union with knowledge of the data submitted must certify the accuracy and completeness of the data submission.
+Credit unions cannot fax or e-mail the signed certification.
+The HMDA Platform must be used for all aspects of the submission process.

 NCUA Policy Concerning Delinquent Filings

 NCUA expects every credit union required to report 2021 HMDA data to submit its file to the CFPB by the March 1, 2022, deadline.
 Credit unions appearing on a delinquent filers list could become subject to civil money penalty assessments.